HelloWounderworld/Linux-Shell-Apache-Master/Book/chapter19-introducing-sed-and-gawk/README.md

 ##### Reading the program script from the command line
 To terminate the gawk program, you must signal that the data stream has ended.
 The bash shell provides a key combination to generate an End-of-File (EOF) character.
 The Ctrl+D key combination generates an EOF character in bash.
 Using that key combination terminates the gawk program and returns you to a command line interface prompt.

+### Deleting lines
+Remember that the sed editor doesn’t touch the original file.
+Any lines you delete are only gone from the output of the sed editor.
+The original file still contains the “deleted” lines.